blackbaud/stache1/guide/index.md

 </div>

 ### Common Request Headers
-Because {{ site.productname }} API uses HTTP for all communication, you need to ensure that the correct HTTP headers are supplied (and processed on retrieval) so that you get the right format and encoding.
-Different environments and clients will be more or less strict on the effect of these HTTP headers (especially when not present).
-Where possible you should be as specific as possible.
+Because {{ site.productname }} API uses HTTP for all communication, you need to ensure that the correct HTTP headers are supplied (and processed on retrieval) so that you get the proper format and encoding.
+Different environments and clients will be more or less strict on the effect of these HTTP headers (especially when not present), but you should be as specific as possible.

 <div class="table-responsive">
   <table class="table table-striped table-hover">